 - Hacking.
 Thieves break into a computer system (such as a medical, financial or retail business) where they can access — and steal — a large number of customers’ personal and financial information.

 The most important step you can take to protect your information is to monitor your accounts closely.
 It’s a good idea to check your financial accounts weekly and review your credit report annually to confirm that the information is accurate.
-You can request a free copy of your credit report from each of the three reporting agencies once a year at AnnualCreditreport.com.
+Through April 2021, you can request a free copy of your credit report weekly at AnnualCreditreport.com.

 Here are some other ways to stay proactive: